Best Monitor light bars 2026: 7 Compared (9 Sources)

 TL;DR

-Top pick: BenQ ScreenBar Halo 2 (~$199) — wireless puck, ambient backlight, motion sensor, CRI>95 for color-critical work.
+Top pick: BenQ ScreenBar Halo 2 (~$199) — wireless puck, tri-zone backlight, ultrasonic motion sensor, Rf>96 for color-critical work.

-Best value: Quntis Monitor Light Bar PRO+ (~$70) — Ra95 CRI plus auto-dimming and remote control.
+Best value: Quntis PRO+ (~$70) — Ra95 CRI plus auto-dimming and remote control at one-third the flagship price.

 Summary

 Monitor light bars have become essential desk accessories in 2026, reducing eye strain by illuminating your workspace without creating screen glare.
-The asymmetrical optical design that defines this category directs light downward onto your desk and keyboard while preventing reflections on your monitor.
-The BenQ ScreenBar Halo 2 (~$199) leads the premium segment with its adjustable ambient backlight, wireless controller, motion sensor, and >95 CRI — making it the top pick for users who spend extended hours at their desk. [src1, src6]
+The asymmetrical optical design that defines this category directs light downward onto your desk and keyboard while preventing reflections on your monitor — that asymmetry, not raw brightness, is the whole reason to buy a bar instead of a lamp.
+The BenQ ScreenBar Halo 2 (~$199) leads the premium segment with its tri-zone ambient backlight, rechargeable wireless controller, ultrasonic motion sensor, and Rf>96 color rendering — making it the top pick for users who spend extended hours at their desk. [src1, src6, src8]

 For most users, the Quntis Monitor Light Bar PRO+ (~$70) offers the best value with Ra95 CRI color accuracy, auto-dimming, wireless remote control, and curved monitor compatibility at roughly one-third the price of BenQ's flagship.
-The Yeelight Monitor Light Bar (~$26) has emerged as the new budget champion after a major price reset, delivering Ra95 CRI and stepless dimming at the lowest price point.
-The Xiaomi Mi Computer Monitor Light Bar (~$68) remains a strong wireless-remote alternative, and the BenQ ScreenBar Pro (~$139) bridges the premium gap with ultrawide coverage, motion sensor auto-on/off, and USB-C power. [src1, src2, src7]
+The Yeelight Monitor Light Bar (~$25) is the budget champion, delivering Ra95 CRI and stepless dimming at the lowest price point for a quality bar.
+The Xiaomi Mi Computer Monitor Light Bar (~$68) remains the wireless-dial alternative, and the BenQ ScreenBar Pro (~$139) bridges the premium gap with the same >1000 lux coverage as the Halo 2, motion-sensor auto-on/off, and USB-C power plus an included 15 W adapter. [src1, src2, src7, src9]

 Top 7 Models Compared